continja/chadgoode.github.io/_pages/splash-page.md

 ---
-title: "The stuff I like to do..."
+title: "So far, so Goode."
 layout: splash
 permalink: /
 date: 2022-02-21